 Mountaineering, Climbing and Walking: Thanks to the sun that soaks Malaga, mountaineering and climbing activities are the perfect sports for exploring the inland regions and mountain landscapes that Malaga offers.
 We recommend a visit to the 4 natural parks in the area:

-1) “Torcal of Antequera“: unique natural place declared UNESCO World Heritage Site, a starting point with a dining area with more than 10 different paths to be undertaken.
+1) “Torcal of Antequera“: a unique, natural place declared a UNESCO World Heritage Site, a starting point is the dining area with more than 10 different paths that could be taken.

-4) “Laguna de Fuente Piedra“: located in the north-east of Malaga province, it is the largest nature reserve in Andalusia and it offers a privileged area where pink flamingos are reproduced.
-Here you will find highly prepared guided tours where you will discover the wonders of the lagoon, with all its history, its flora and fauna.
+4) “Laguna de Fuente Piedra“: located in the north-east of the Malaga province, Laguna de Fuente Piedra is the largest nature reserve in Andalusia and offers a privileged area where pink flamingos are reproduced.
+Here, guided tours are offered where you can discover the wonders of the lagoon, with all its history, flora and fauna.

 If you prefer to stroll through the centre and you like the idea of ice skating, every Christmas, in front of the “Corte Inglés” shopping centre, there is a fancy ice skating rink where people skate with dances and pirouettes.